TikTok Influencer marketing is becoming the next big thing for brands looking for new niche markets.

 - Helps you reap opportunities as they arise.

-A social communication tool like SocialPilot or even a platform like Slack can help you get started here.
+A social communication tool like SocialPilot or even a platform like Slack can help you get started here as can a specialized workflow management solution.

 4. Focus on ROI